hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. `TssMessageTransaction` - Used to send a TssMessage to the network for a candidate roster.
 2. `TssVoteTransaction` - Used to vote on the validity of TssMessages for a candidate roster.

-TODO: Determine if these signatures should be from the RSA key or the TSS Key

 ##### TssMessage System Transaction

 ```protobuf